Peer Community In

 WHAT IS PCI?

 PCI is a non-profit and non-commercial scientific organization that aims to recommend, after peer review, for free, articles or registered reports posted on preprint servers and other open-access repositories.
-PCI is organised in thematic communities entitled Peer Community in X, e.g. Peer Community in Evolutionary Biology, or PCI Ecology.
+PCI is organised into thematic communities entitled Peer Community in X, e.g. Peer Community in Evolutionary Biology, or PCI Ecology.
 PCI also publishes a diamond open-access journal, Peer Community Journal, where all recommended articles can be published if the authors choose.

 WHAT IS THE GOAL OF PCI?